 How to Move from a Nonprofit Fundraising Strategy to an Action Plan

-A good nonprofit fundraising plan fills in the practical details that move it from being a list of goals and contacts to being a road map for your fundraising’s direction.
-These three steps help you incorporate the details:
+A good nonprofit fundraising plan includes the practical details that move it from being a list of goals, contacts, and costs to being a road map for your fundraising direction.
+The following steps help you incorporate these practical details:

 Assign tasks, gather tools, and make a calendar.

-For each of the revenue areas in your plan (government, foundations, corporations, or individuals), indicate who’s going to work on raising the money, how many prospective sources you need, and which tools you need to meet your goals (such as fundraising letters, brochures, or membership cards).
-Then outline a general time frame for how long it will take and research specific deadlines for government, foundation, and corporate grants.
+For each of the revenue areas in your plan, indicate who’s going to work on raising the money, how many prospective sources you need, and which tools you need to meet your goals (such as fundraising letters, web newsletters, social media campaigns, membership cards, or an online donation system).
+Then outline a general time frame for how long your fundraising efforts will take and research specific deadlines for grants.

-Many people forget that it costs money to raise money.
-To keep track of those expenses, it’s a good idea to estimate costs and create a fundraising cash flow outline that shows when you need upfront money and when you can expect to secure income from your efforts.
+You’ve already estimated costs of the time and tools you’ll need to raise funds.
+Now you need to create a fundraising cash flow outline that shows when you need upfront money and when you can expect to secure income from your efforts.

-Put the fruits of your labor together in one document, and you have your funding plan!
+Put the fruits of your labor together in one document — this is your funding plan!

-Your finished plan likely will be made up of the following elements:
+Your finished plan likely consists of the following elements:

-Prospects identified (both current and prospective contributors), along with amounts they may be expected to give
+Prospects identified (both current and prospective contributors), along with amounts you expect them to give

 List of who’s responsible for making particular contacts or contributing other services to raising the funds